ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Simple to Implement {#sec-cons-simple}

 The nature of attestation requires the attestation service to be implemented in an extremely privileged position within the HSM so that it can collect measurements of both the hardware environment and the application keys being attested.
 For many HSM and TPM architectures, this will place the Attestation Service inside the "HSM kernel" and potentially subject to FIPS 140-3 or Common Criteria validation and change control.
-For both security and compliance reasons there is incentive for the emitting and parsing logic to be simple and easy to implement correctly.
+For both security and compliance reasons there is incentive for the generation and parsing logic to be simple and easy to implement correctly.
 Additionally, when the data formats contained in this specification are parsed within an HSM boundary -- that would be parsing a request entity, or parsing an attestation produced by a different HSM -- implementers SHOULD opt for simple logic that rejects any data that does not match the expected format instead of attempting to be flexible.

 In particular, Attesting Services SHOULD generate the attestation object from scratch and avoid copying any content from the request.
 Attesting Services MUST NOT allow unrecognized attributes or any attribute value other than the nonce to be echoed from the request into the attestation object.